-P. Administrative Errors/Appeals Process
+S. Administrative Errors/Appeals Process

 Applications requesting HTCs from the state's HTC volume cap can request an appeal.
-If the applicant believes that Minnesota Housing has misinterpreted, was not aware of a submission item, or miscalculated the applicant's selection points or HTC amount at time of application/reservation, the applicant must submit in writing evidence supporting their position within five business days of Minnesota Housing's notification of application status.
-The applicant's appeal must be written in letter form containing a signature and stating that the communication is an appeal under Chapter 2.P of the Manual.
+If the applicant believes that Minnesota Housing has misinterpreted, was not aware of a submission item, or miscalculated the applicant's selection points or HTC amount at time of application/reservation, the applicant must submit in writing evidence supporting their position by the appeal due date determined by Minnesota Housing, which is generally five business days after notification of application status.
+The applicant's appeal must be written in letter form containing a signature and stating that the communication is an appeal under Chapter 2.S. of the QAP.
 The appeal letter may be submitted through email to mhfa.htc.appeals@state.mn.us or to: